-Another option to consider would be to cancel the December Executive Committee and reschedule the Board meeting in December to the second Wednesday (December 13th).
+Another option to consider would be to cancel the December Executive Committee an reschedule the Board meeting in December to the second Wednesday.
 A December Calendar and the summary of available dates and facilities is included as a document associated with this item.